JoshOrndorff/recipes/src/testing/mock.md

 pub struct TestRuntime;
 ```

 The `derive` macro attribute provides implementations of the `Clone + PartialEq + Eq + Debug` traits for the `TestRuntime` struct.

-The mock runtime also needs to implement the tested module's `Trait`.
-If it is unnecessary to test the module's `Event` type, the type can be set to `()`.
-See further below to test the module's `Event` enum.
+The mock runtime also needs to implement the tested pallet's `Trait`.
+If it is unnecessary to test the pallet's `Event` type, the type can be set to `()`.
+See further below to test the pallet's `Event` enum.

 ```rust, ignore
 impl Trait for TestRuntime {